Danny Barrera

-Daniel Francisco Barrera (born January 8, 1990) is a professional soccer player who plays as a midfielder for Hartford Athletic in the USL Championship.
-Born in Colombia, he has represented the United States at youth level.
+Daniel Francisco Barrera (born January 8, 1990) is a professional soccer player who currently plays as a midfielder.
+Born in Bogotá, Colombia, Barrera moved to the United States at the age of eight, growing up in Thousand Oaks, California.
+He developed his skills both in the United States Soccer residency program and at the high school level with Westlake High School, where he was named a Parade magazine All-American and regarded as one of the top recruits coming out of high school.
+He was the #1 recruit in his class according to RiseMag.com.

+Barrera attended the University of California, Santa Barbara, where he played college soccer with the UC Santa Barbara Gauchos men's soccer team from 2008 to 2010.
+He left UCSB after his junior year to pursue a professional career and has since played for various clubs, including Ventura County Fusion, FK Spartak Subotica, Atlanta Silverbacks, San Antonio Scorpions, Carolina RailHawks, Sacramento Republic FC, Fresno FC, and Hartford Athletic.
+Notably, Barrera was named to the USL All-League Team in 2016 and was included in the USL Championship's All-Time Hispanic Team in 2021.
+Internationally, he represented the United States at the U17 and U18 levels and was part of the USA team at the 2007 Pan-American Games.

 Early life and education

 Born in Bogotá, Colombia, Barrera moved to the United States at the age of eight, growing up in Thousand Oaks, California.
 He trained with Sheffield United F.C. as a teen.
 He developed his game in the United States both with the US Soccer residency program and at the high school level with Westlake High School, where he skipped his senior year of high school.
 He was named as a Parade magazine All-American and regarded as one of the top recruits coming out of high school.
 RiseMag.com listed Barrera as the #1 recruit in his class.

 He attended the University of California, Santa Barbara where he was a student-athlete and played college soccer with the UC Santa Barbara Gauchos men's soccer team from 2008 to 2010.
 He would appear for the team in 66 games, scoring 10 goals and adding 22 assists.
 He left UCSB after his junior year to pursue a professional career.